-CreaLog emergency call routing significantly improves the accessibility of emergency call organizations.
+CreaLog emergency call steering and routing significantly improves the accessibility of emergency call organizations.
 This is ensured by a routing system that is integrated into the CSP’s voice and IMS networks.

 With regard to predictable and unpredictable events alike, network congestion can be prevented on the basis of predefined criteria.
 The greeting function proactively informs callers about major events or reduces the number of faulty calls with the help of standard greetings.

 An important feature is the localization of the caller’s current position in the CSPs mobile or landline network, because the CSP has to ensure that the location information is reliably forwarded to the PSAP and to connected networks.
 Our solution handles this retrieval of location information from the location server or database.
 This includes, where required, interim location information, initial location information, and updated location information.

 CreaLog’s Emergency Call Routing supports the CSP in meeting the regulatory requirements for emergency calls specified by ETSI and ITU.

 Please refer to our Swisscom Case Study for an implementation example.

 Since March 2018, eCall is mandatory for all new models of both cars and light commercial vehicles across the European Union.
 We help telecommunication companies meet the challenge of processing eCall emergency calls including their supplementary data in their respective 2G, 3G, and 4G mobile networks and routing them to the PSAPs according to EU specifications. eCall is activated automatically (or manually) by the vehicle’s built-in IVS (In Vehicle System) as soon as sensors within the vehicle detect a serious accident.